BlockchainCommons/SmartCustody/Docs/Case-Study-SeedTool.md

 **Network Attack.**

 If Seed Tool is entirely airgapped by using a non-networked mobile device, this largely eliminates the possibility of network attack.
 If Seed Tool is run on a networked mobile device, the possibility of network attack still remains very low, due to the strong protections of the iPhone.
+Network attack could remain a real possibility if Seed Tool is run on a networked computer.

 **Physical Theft.**